 The revision process for the 2015 Code began at the end of 2011 and, following three phases of consultation over a two-year period, and with 2,000 changes submitted, the revised Code was unanimously approved on 15 November 2013 at the World Conference on Doping in Sport in Johannesburg, South Africa.

 To date, more than 660 sport organizations have accepted the World Anti-Doping Code.
-These organizations include the International Olympic Committee (IOC), the International Paralympic Committee (IPC), all Olympic Sport International Federations (IFs) and all IOC-recognized IFs, National Olympic and Paralympic Committees, National Anti-Doping Organizations.
+These organizations include the International Olympic Committee (IOC), the International Paralympic Committee (IPC), all International Federations (IFs) and all IOC-recognized IFs, National Olympic and Paralympic Committees, National Anti-Doping Organizations.

-Sports are required to undertake three steps in order to be fully compliant with the Code: acceptance, implementation, and enforcement.
+Signatories are required to undertake three steps in order to be fully compliant with the Code: acceptance, implementation, and enforcement.

-WADA monitors implementation of and compliance with the Code.
+WADA monitors implementation of and compliance with the Code

 Sport organizations within the following categories have accepted the Code: